chris-pinier/N200-Latency-and-VET/README.md

 that the peak-latency of the N200 tracks NDT in perceptual decision-making tasks.
 This was done by applying regression analysis on three publicly available EEG datasets that fitted the selection criteria.
 In order to be selected, the datasets had to include a twoalternative forced-choice task in the visual modality with a clear stimulus onset time and recordings of RT.
-Additionaly, an "EZ-diffusion model" was fitted with the participants' data (RT and task accuracy) and the resulting NDT estimates were used in a final regression analysis.
+Additionaly, an <a href="https://link.springer.com/article/10.3758/BF03194023">EZ-diffusion model</a> was fitted with the participants' data (RT and task accuracy) and the resulting NDT estimates were used in a final regression analysis.

 <b>Results</b>
 - Although not replicating the 1-to-1 ms relationship found in Nunez et al. (2019), the results indicate a significant positive